-Hundreds rally against Bombardier pay hikes in Montreal
+Bombardier delays most executive pay hikes amid rise in public anger

 Read more: Bombardier’s compensation committee chair: Pay hikes for senior executives are justified

-The increases came during a year in which the company laid off thousands of workers, finalized an investment deal from Quebec and obtained a $372.5-million (Canadian) pledge in assistance from Ottawa.
+The compensation came during a year in which the company laid off thousands of workers, finalized an investment deal from Quebec and obtained a $372.5-million (Canadian) pledge in assistance from Ottawa.

+But in a statement released late Sunday, Alain Bellemare, Bombardier’s chief executive officer, said he has asked the company board to defer payment of more than half the compensation until 2020.

+“This action further demonstrates the long-term commitment of the senior executive team to the successful transformation of Bombardier,” Mr. Bellemare said.

+Premier Philippe Couillard, whose government had been urging the company to reconsider the hikes, voiced satisfaction over the announcement.

+“Important for the workers and population of Quebec,” the Premier tweeted Sunday night.

-The move has put the Liberal government of Premier Philippe Couillard, which has put $1-billion (U.S.) into Bombardier’s C Series jetliner program, on the defensive.
-The opposition Parti Québécois plans to table a motion in the National Assembly on Tuesday asking Bombardier to forfeit the 2016 pay raises; it is also calling on Mr. Couillard to formally submit the request to Bombardier management.
+The company’s pay raises had placed the Quebec Liberal government, which put $1-billion (U.S.) into Bombardier’s C Series jetliner program, on the defensive.
+The opposition Parti Québécois said it planned to table a motion in the National Assembly on Tuesday asking Bombardier to forfeit the 2016 pay raises.

 Government House Leader Jean-Marc Fournier turned up at the Sunday protest, joining a chorus of politicians from his own government, as well as all the opposition parties in the Quebec legislature, in publicly criticizing the move.